explainers-by-googlers/security-info-web-request/README.md

 ## Potential Solution

-We propose extending the [`ControlledFrame` `WebRequest`](https://wicg.github.io/controlled-frame/#api-web-request) API, which is available in Isolated Context.
+We propose extending the `<controlledframe>` [`WebRequest`](https://wicg.github.io/controlled-frame/#api-web-request) API, which is available in Isolated Context.
 Specifically, we will add a new `securityInfo` field to the event object of the [`onHeadersReceived`](https://wicg.github.io/controlled-frame/#webrequestheadersreceivedevent) listener.

 A web app will opt-in to receiving this information by setting true new dictionary members in the [`createWebRequestInterceptor`](https://wicg.github.io/controlled-frame/#dom-webrequest-createwebrequestinterceptor) options.